-Delivered in just six weeks, our assessment report provided a list of recommendations that shaved a full 19 months off the schedule and reduced the project’s cost by $700m.
-These recommendations included: downsizing stations to eliminate redundancies and unnecessary flourishes; rehabbing some of the bridges inside the project’s footprint instead of replacing them; and—most significantly—delivering the project with design-build instead of a construction manager/general contractor delivery model.
+Delivered in just six weeks, our assessment report provided a list of recommendations that shaved a full 19 months off the schedule and reduced the estimated project’s cost by $700m.
+These recommendations included: downsizing stations to eliminate redundancies and unnecessary flourishes; rehabilitation of some of the bridges inside the project’s footprint instead of replacing them; and—most significantly—delivering the project with design-build contract instead of a construction manager/general contractor delivery model.
 Our recommendations were included in the IPMT’s full list of recommendations and played a critical role in bringing the revised estimated cost of the program down to $2.3bn.

 A trusted design-build partner

 “The decision to go design-build cut close to a year and a half off the overall project schedule—that's a year and a half of contractors' costs,” says Jeff Tubbs, Arup’s Design Professional Project Director.
 “GLX is the biggest design-build project the MBTA has taken on and Arup’s experience with successfully delivering design-build projects helped give them the confidence to move forward.”